1998/99

 Kit Clash

-Watford made a similar error for the return fixture.
-They planned to wear their away kit, however the referee concluded that both teams could not wear blue shorts and socks, so Watford played in Oxford's away shorts and socks.
+Watford made a similar error for the return fixture (minus the hangover).
+They intended to wear their blue away kit, but the referee determined that both teams could not wear blue shorts and socks.
+As a result, Watford played in Oxford's away shorts and socks.

 Match By Match